Cyanilux

 Intro to Shader Graph

 Hey!
 This post is a detailed introduction to using Shader Graph - a node based shader editor for Unity that is provided for the Scriptable Render Pipelines (SRPs), including the Universal Render Pipeline (URP) and High Definition Render Pipeline (HDRP).
-We’ll be going over how to use the tool and it’s features, not necessarily how to create shaders using it.
-I have other tutorial breakdowns that go over creating specific shader effects if you’re interested in that.
+The post goes over how to use the tool and it’s features, not necessarily how to create shaders using it - I have other tutorial breakdowns that go over creating specific shader effects if you’re interested in that.

-Be aware that Shader Graph is also now supported in the Built-in Pipeline for Unity 2021.2+, though may be limited in some features.
+Shader Graph is also now supported in the Built-in Pipeline as of Unity 2021.2+, though may be limited in some features.
 It is not supported for previous versions.

-You may also see the “Lightweight Render Pipeline (LWRP)” mentioned online, which was renamed to URP during development.
-You may still find LWRP listed in the package manager but the newer versions (e.g. v7 onwards) should actually be identical to URP as far as I am aware.
+Also note, you may also see the “Lightweight Render Pipeline (LWRP)” mentioned online, which was renamed to Universal RP during development.
+You may still find LWRP listed in the package manager but the newer versions (e.g. v7 onwards) should be identical to URP.
 If you are installing the package manually, I’d suggest just using the Universal RP one instead.

-If you aren’t familiar with what shaders and materials are, I’d recommend looking at my Intro to Shaders post before reading this one, or other similar resources online.
+If you aren’t familiar with what shaders and materials are, I’d recommend looking at my Intro to the Shader Pipeline post before reading this one.

 (Also note, any keyboard shortcuts will be based on Windows)